Inspection of records search

 There are two different types of searches with different fees:

-- standard search - may take up to 12 full working days after the date of lodgement
+- standard search - may take up to 12 business days after the date of lodgement

-- fast track search - may take up to three full working days after the date of lodgement.
+- fast track search - may take up to three business days after the date of lodgement.

 You can lodge an Inspection of Records search online and pay with credit card.